-- 1 tbsp nutritional yeast
+- 1 tablespoon nutritional yeast

-- 1 tbsp Italian seasoning
+- 1 tablespoon Italian seasoning

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- Â¼ tsp salt
+- ¼ teaspoon salt

 - 1 cup cooked chickpea or 1 can

-- 1 tbsp olive oil extra virgin
+- 1 tablespoon olive oil extra virgin

-- 1 tbsp maple syrup
+- 1 tablespoon maple syrup

-- 1 tbsp ground cumin
+- 1 tablespoon ground cumin

 - 1 tsp paprika

-- Then add in the chopped kale, mix and remove from the heat.
+- Then add in the chopped kale, mix, and remove from the heat.
 Let it sit until the kale wilts.
 Pour in the lemon juice, stir then serve.

 - Ladle into bowls and top with the crispy tofu, some green onions and parsley.